hubertusanton/silverstripe-indeed-apply/README.md

 ## Extension Hooks

 The controller provides extension hooks for custom validation logic.
+These hooks allow you to validate JobIds against your ATS (Applicant Tracking System).

-### validateJobId Hook
+### validateJobExists Hook (404)

-Use this hook to validate whether a JobId exists in your ATS (Applicant Tracking System).
-If the job doesn't exist, return a 410 response.
+Use this hook to check if a JobId exists in your system.
+If the job doesn't exist at all, set the error to return HTTP 404.

+### validateJobExpired Hook (410)

+Use this hook to check if a job is expired or no longer published.
+If the job exists but is no longer available, set the error to return HTTP 410.

 **Create an extension in your application:**